Machine-Learned Force Fields for Lattice Dynamics at Coupled-Cluster Level Accuracy: Discussion

-Our findings for LiH are partly similar to those of diamond.
-For the optical modes, CCSD(T) theory yields higher frequencies than DFT-PBE.
-Moreover, the good agreement between MP2, CCSD and CCSD(T) theory indicates that the employed level of electronic structure theory yields highly reliable potential energy surfaces.
-In contrast to the results for diamond, we find for LiH that long-range effects play an important role in the training of precise MLFFs regardless of the level of theory.
-These long-range effects currently require the inclusion of relatively large simulation cells in the training data.
 Using ML(DFT$_{\rm{E,F}}$) and $\Delta$ML(CCSD(T)), it is possible to perform MD simulations for relatively long time scales needed to compute converged VACFs ($30000$ steps for cells containing $512$ atoms, see Fig.~\ref{fig:workflow} and Table~\ref{tab:settings}).
 Our calculations show that anharmonic effects yield only small changes in the VDOS.
 However, both DFT-LDA and CCSD(T) phonon dispersions as well as vibrational densities of states in the harmonic approximation do not match the experimental findings well.
 Investigating H-projected vibrational densities that can be directly compared to neutron scattering yields better results at the DFT-LDA level for lower optical modes, while for the higher optical modes the CCSD(T) level fares best.

 The remaining discrepancies between theory and experiment cannot be fully explained and may necessitate inclusion of effects from lattice expansion and perhaps non-adiabaticity.
+Additionally, nuclear quantum effects could also play a significant role.
+This requires further investigation beyond the scope of the present work.
+However, The published training data and the outlined $\Delta$ML approach can form the basis of future work employing path integral molecular dynamics

 In all simulations, the computational bottleneck remains the generation of training data at the higher levels of theory.
 In particular, the sizes of the simulation supercells are the main limitation.
 In the case of asymmetric supercells, e.g. carbon diamond, we find that this leads to lower precision of the respective MLFFs at certain $k$-points.